 Confidential Information: means commercial, financial, marketing and technical information, know-how, trade secrets and other information in any form or medium, howsoever disclosed or accessed, whether before or after the date of the Agreement (together with any reproductions of such information in any form or medium), which in each case (either in its entirety or in the precise configuration or assembly of its components) is not publicly available (save for where such information entered the public domain as a result of a breach of the Agreement);

-Contract Start Date means the date stated on the Order Form;
+Contract Start Date: means the date stated on an Order Form;

-Customer: the customer detailed on the Order Form;
+Customer: the customer detailed on an Order Form;